 query-manager.required-workers as a cluster override to set the number of worker nodes that

-must be present in the cluster before a query is scheduled to be run on the cluster.
-This allows cluster admins to reduce
+must be running before a query can be scheduled to run.
+This allows you to reduce

-the query is scheduled to be run on the cluster.
-While nodes are being requested from the cloud provider and added to the
+(While nodes are being requested from the Cloud provider and added to the

-cluster, queries are queued on the Presto’s coordinator node.
-These queries are visible as queries in the Waiting for resources
+cluster, queries are queued on Presto’s coordinator node.
+These queries are shown as Waiting for resources

-Queries such as queries on JMX, system, and information schema connectors or queries such as
+(for example, queries on JMX, system, and information schema connectors, or queries such as

 SELECT 1 and